 Item 15 Premium Credits

-Item 15(a) Amount Paid by Check or Electronic Funds Transfer With 2004 Form 1-ES

-Enter any amounts you previously paid - by check or electronic funds transfer - for the 2004 plan year with Form 1-ES.
-Do not include any credits claimed in item 7 of Form 1-ES.
+Item 15(a) Amount Paid With 2006 Estimated Filing Enter any amounts you previously paid for the 2006 plan year with an estimated filing.
+Do not include any credits claimed in your estimated filing.

 Item 15(b) Other credit